How Facial Recognition Will Change the Way of Travel

 Coupled with responsible data governance, an accurate, reliable, and unbiased facial recognition algorithm is a safeguard against such concerns.
 The Vision-Box Facial Recognition (FR)™ engine is built on an algorithm that is agnostic and compliant with all required references and is continuously evaluated by NIST (the National Institute of Standards and Technology).
 This is the body to which all players in the face recognition and verification space must submit their engines for evaluation.
 NIST regularly evaluates algorithms on how well they perform and is perceived by the industry as the de facto ranking for algorithm performance.

-Vision-Box FR™ is an integral capability of Vision-Box's Orchestra Digital Identity Management platform, which enables the centralised and responsible management of travellers’ identities.
-With travel industry stakeholders needing to strike a delicate balance between throughput, user experience, and security, Vision-Box Orchestra’s rich collaborative platform provides real-time intelligence and end-to-end traveller-centric ecosystems management.
+Vision-Box FR™ is an integral capability of Vision-Box's Seamless Journey Platform, which enables the centralised and responsible management of travellers’ identities.
+With travel industry stakeholders needing to strike a delicate balance between throughput, user experience, and security, Vision-Box Seamless Journey Platform rich collaborative platform provides real-time intelligence and end-to-end traveller-centric ecosystems management.
 With “Privacy by Design” at its core, the travellers retain stewardship of their own data, and how it is shared.

 Real Environment Experience Matters